Table heading

 Improvements: Freeway from Little Falls to Morrison CSAH 48.
 Expressway north of there, including the bypass west of Brainerd that opened in 2000 (also called the "C. Elmer Andersen Brainerd Bypass" after the former mayor and Minnesota governor), to about five miles north of Baxter.
 From that point north, mostly two lanes.

 Future Improvements: The "Paul Bunyan Expressway" is ultimately planned as a four lane expressway along much of its length, since it is a major connecting route between the Twin Cities and central Minnesota resorts.
-Programmed improvements include Nisswa to Jenkins, 2010; and Jenkins through Pine River, 2011.
+Programmed improvements from Nisswa to Pine River have been pushed back to 2018.

 Comments: As I indicated at the description of MN-15, these two routes could be linked together to form a single marked route from the Iowa border to Cass Lake.
 I would use the MN-15 designation and not seek a U.S. route designation, since route 15 doesn't connect to anything significant in Iowa and the old U.S. 371 designation has already been reused in Arkansas and Louisiana.
 This would entail a 27 mile overlay on U.S. 10.